 This course is a study of electricity, magnetism, and light.

-Credit Hours: 4 Prerequisite: PHY 201 Availability: On demand
+Credit Hours: 4 Prerequisite: PHY 201

 PHY 221 General Physics I with calculus

 This course is a study of the principles of physics with an emphasis on mechanics, heat, and wave.
 Calculus is required in this course.